C43353/Sustainable-Turbine/README.md

 # Sustainable-Turbine

+All scripts should be able to run straight after placing all files into same folder.
+They call data from the zipfile and generate their own files to store plots and csv data.

 **Files in order of use:**
 **1. Shape_Plotting.py**
   - Used to generate plots of the aerofoil shape profiles, and save them to the "Shape Profiles" file.